juliosantos84/keyper/README.md

 # keyper

-A simple utility to encrypt mnemonic phrases using AWS KMS.
+A simple utility to encrypt BIP39 mnemonic phrases using AWS KMS.

+## requirements
+- An AWS account
+- awscli 1.16+
+- java 1.8

 ## building